-Not only is 40% of precious food being wasted, but so are the resources of land, water, fuel, and labor that it takes to get it to your table and dispose of it.
+Not only is 40 per cent of precious food being wasted, but so are the resources of land, water, fuel, and labor that it takes to get it to your table and dispose of it.
 Gunders states: Getting food from the farm to our fork eats up 10 percent of the total U.S. energy budget, uses 50 percent of U.S. land, and swallows 80 percent of all freshwater consumed in the United States.

 According to the USDA, food loss and waste in the U.S. accounts for 31 percent—or 133 billion pounds—of the overall food supply available to retailers.
 This amount of waste significantly impacts food security, resource conservation, and even climate change.
 The USDA states that food loss and waste is the single largest component of disposed U.S. municipal solid waste, and accounts for a significant portion of U.S. methane emissions.
 Landfills are the third largest source of methane in the United States.”